-I learned a trick a while back to make my .gitignore file (and add to it) directly from the terminal.
-Here’s a common ignore for Python development to illustrate.
+I learned a trick a while back to create my .gitignore file (and add to it) quickly from the terminal.
+Here’s a common ignore pattern for Python development to illustrate.

 echo "*.pyc" >> .gitignore